KFBK-FM: History

+Early years: 1976-1993

 The station signed on the air on August 19, 1976.
-It originally was licensed to Susanville as KSUE-FM, broadcasting on 92.7 MHz and powered only at 160 watts, a fraction of its current output.
-The station was co-owned with AM 1240 KSUE.
+Its original city of license was Susanville as KSUE-FM, broadcasting on 92.7 MHz and with an effective radiated power of 160 watts.
+The station was co-owned with KSUE (1240 AM).
 At first it simulcast the AM station but later switched to its own beautiful music format, playing instrumental cover versions of popular songs.
-On August 12, 1993, the call sign was changed to KJDX with a country music format.

 In 1988, the station moved to 93.3 MHz, coupled with a giant increase in power, to 100,000 watts.
 That made it a potential "move-in" station.
 If it could be moved closer to Sacramento, it would benefit from being in the more lucrative radio market.

+Country: 1993–2009

+On August 12, 1993, the call sign was changed to KJDX with a country music format.

 In the summer of 2008, the station's transmitter was relocated closer to Sacramento, coupled with a change in its city of license to Pollock Pines.
 On November 11, 2008, Sierra Broadcasting swapped call signs and formats between KHJQ, which had moved from 92.3 FM in Susanville to the 93.3 FM frequency vacated by the station, and KJDX.
 This brought KJDX back to the 93.3 FM frequency in Susanville.

+Classic hits: 2009–2013

-In May 2009, it was announced that new owners Clear Channel Communications (now iHeartMedia) was moving KHJQ's frequency from 93.3 to 93.1 so it wouldn't interfere with the 93.3 frequency in nearby San Francisco.
-Because of this frequency move, KOSO in Patterson, California (targeting the Modesto area) moved from 93.1 to 92.9 FM on June 1, 2009.
+In May 2009, new owners Clear Channel Communications (now iHeartMedia) announced it was moving KHJQ's frequency from 93.3 to 93.1 so it would not interfere with the 93.3 frequency in nearby San Francisco.
+Because of this frequency move, KOSO in Patterson, California (targeting the Modesto area), moved from 93.1 to 92.9 FM on June 1, 2009.
+The format became classic hits as "Classic 93.1" under the KHLX call letters.
+All disc jockeys were voice tracked from other Clear Channel stations around the country.

-On November 1, 2013, KHLX ended its classic hits format after nearly two years and began playing Christmas music for the holiday season.
+On November 1, 2013, KHLX ended its classic hits format and began playing Christmas music for the holiday season.

+News–talk: 2013–present

 On December 19, 2013, Clear Channel announced it would switch its KFBK simulcast from 92.5 to 93.1.
 The call letters of KFBK-FM and KHLX would be flipped after the latter finished its holiday music programming on December 26, with the KFBK news/talk simulcast moving to 93.1, while KHLX took over the 92.5 frequency with a country music format.
-KHLX has since switched its call letters to KBEB, first airing country music and now carrying a soft adult contemporary format as "The Breeze."
+KHLX has since switched its call letters to KBEB, first airing country music and now carrying a soft adult contemporary format as "The Breeze".

-KFBK-HD2
+KFBK-FM HD2

-On February 1, 2011, KHLX added a smooth jazz format to its HD2 subchannel.
-It filled a void left when Smooth Jazz 94.7 KSSJ switched its format and became KKDO.
+On February 1, 2011, KHLX added a smooth jazz format to its HD2 digital subchannel, using programming from iHeartRadio.
+It filled a void left when Smooth Jazz 94.7 KSSJ ended its jazz format and became KKDO.
+The KFBK-FM subchannel was turned off in 2022.